-The Challenges of Carbon Capturing and Sequestration
+The Challenges of Carbon Captureand Sequestration

 As the concern over levels of carbon dioxide (CO2) in the atmosphere increase, so does the research.
 One area of study that’s gaining attention is the ability to capture carbon before it escapes into the atmosphere and storing it safely underground.
 There’s no better place to capture carbon than at a fixed source, like a fossil fuel power plant.
 And with Florida’s saline aquifers, the state looks to be candidate for carbon storage.

-Mark Stewart, a professor in the Geology Department at the University of South Florida (USF), is the primary investigator on a research project that’s investigating the efficacy of capturing carbon at fixed sources and sequestering it in the carbonate rocks that run thousands of feet deep beneath Florida’s ground surface.
+Mark Stewart, a professor in the Geology Department at the University of South Florida (USF), is the principal investigator on a research project that’s investigating the efficacy of capturing carbon at fixed sources and sequestering it in the carbonate rocks that run thousands of feet deep beneath Florida’s ground surface.

 Stewart emphasizes that the project is truly a team effort, with each member bringing their expertise to the table.